futuresinc/pipeline_api_docs/v2/README.txt

 V2 Notes:

 * Changes to valid values for portfolio military_status field.
 * Inclusion of results from Job Aggregators (Indeed).
-A GET to fetch additional details for an aggregated job is not supported.
+A GET to fetch additional details for an aggregated job ("has_details" set to "false") is not supported.